 Association organised a dinner at Stratford on Avon on Armistice Day

-frail to attend a similar event on the seventieth anniversary or lived
+frail to attend a similar event this year or live

 In the seven years since the previous edition of A Hard Fought Ship

 was published in April 2010 I have been contacted by many more of

 the men who lived through that long night and they have shared their